hansmariusoveras/hansmariusoveras/README.md

 # Greetings!
 <img align="left" src="https://user-images.githubusercontent.com/47254808/192292424-a733fb9e-4b06-4e70-b218-044f38465784.png" alt="70s garfield" width="125"/>
-I work at Ocean Access on:

-* Backend development with Express.js
-* Frontend development with Svelte
-* Firmware development for STM32
-* PCB design
-* Electronics/software integration
+I work at Ocean Access on backend development with Express.js, frontend development with Svelte, firmware development for STM32 in C, PCB design and electronics/software integration.
+I like computers and so on...